JeevanRupacha/movieDemo/README.md

 * **Kotlin Flow:** Provides reactive streams for observing data changes and seamlessly updating the UI.
 * **Hilt:** A dependency injection library for Android that promotes testability and modularity.
 * **Retrofit:** A type-safe HTTP client for Android and Java that simplifies interactions with REST APIs.
-* **Room:** A persistence library that provides an abstraction layer over SQLite, making it easier to work with databases.
 * **Coil:** An image loading library that efficiently loads and displays images in the UI.
 * **Timber:** A logging library that simplifies debugging and tracking application behavior.
 * **Data Paginator** - helps handling pagination data